gecarval/Falling-Sand/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif">
 </div>

-The game of life has simple rule set has descrived:
+The game of life has simple rule sets descrived:

 - If a cell neighbourhood has less than two live cells, all cells die;
 - If the alive cell has two or three live neighbours, the cells remain;